oranda/libanius-play/README.md

 Install
 =======

 Currently this is just a single-user application and you need to have Scala and the Play Framework installed on your PC to get this to work.
-It has been tested with Play 2.2, and browsers Chrome 17, and Firefox 20.
+It has been tested with Play 2.2, sbt 0.13, and browsers Chrome 17, and Firefox 20.

 To install, either download the zip file for this project or clone it with git: